Asian shares edge higher ahead of US-China trade talks

 Continue Reading Below

-The S&P ASX 200 in Australia gained 0.6 percent to 6,278.70.
-Shares were higher in Taiwan and Singapore but were fell in the Philippines.
+The S&P ASX 200 in Australia gained 0.7 percent to 6,285.00.
+Shares were higher in Taiwan and throughout Southeast Asia.

 Trade negotiations between the U.S. and China are due to restart later Wednesday in Washington.
 Negotiators from the world's two biggest economies are aiming to put to rest a dispute over technology and other issues.
 They met in Beijing last week.